Our Tours6 Day Wild Atlantic Way Craft Beer and Food Tour

 Visit the Rock of Cashel, one of the oldest and most impressive archaeological sites in Ireland.
 Caiseal na Rí, meaning the fortress of the kings.
 Take a guided tour or wander the site at leisure.

-Continue along the Ring of Kerry around the lakes to visit Tom Crean’s brewery in the beautiful town of Kenmare.
+Travel west to the kingdom of Kerry to visit Tom Crean’s brewery in the beautiful town of Kenmare.
 A family run business, Tom Crean’s grand-daughter Aileen regales the history of this famous Antarctic explorer.
 Bill brews the beers and together they tell a great story and give us a warm welcome.

 Overnight stay in Kenmare, a picturesque and colourful little town on the Ring of Kerry.
 The evening will be free to enjoy the many restaurants and pubs of Kenmare with live traditional music.